ErikPrantare/Mandelscape/README.md

 To use dvorak mode, start Mandelscape with `--dvorak` flag.
 Controls can be found at the bottom of src/main.cpp.

-# Modifying the coloring algorithm
+# Using different algorithms
+Loading different algorithms is done with ctrl+l.
+This opens up a file dialog, where you can select the algorithms you want to use.
+Algorithms can be identified by their file suffix `myAlgorithm<suffix>`, with `<suffix>` being:

+- `shape.lua`: Algorithm changing the terrain shape.

+- `value.frag`: Algorithm changing the way the terrain is colored.

+- `color.frag`: Algorithm changing what colors are used.

+Some algorithms can be found under `presets`.

-Detailed documentation on writing custom coloring algorithms is given in documentation/writing-custom-algorithms.txt.
+Detailed documentation on writing custom algorithms is given in `documentation/writing-custom-algorithms.txt`.

-Try renaming
-`shaders/valueOrbit.frag`.
-to
-`shaders/value.frag`
-to see what is posible to achieve with different algorithms.

 ---